The Fish Wrap

 The News in a Nutshell

-• First Quarter Mission– The Julie Valentine Center
+• Second Quarter Mission– The Piedmont Women’s Center

 For more information see the full announcements below